wiseupdata/terraform_certification/README.md

 1. File: -backend-config=PATH
 2. Command-line key/value pairs: config="KEY=VALUE"
-3. Interactivly with the commands.
+3. Interactively with the commands.

 > Querying the Hashicorp Vault is not a option.